 Most foundations with this type of finish do reflect light.
 Because of that, your skin can look very shiny in pictures, particularly if you are under the light.

-You can find foundation in any formula and with any finish that provides the level of coverage that you want.
+You can find foundation for beginners in any formula and with any finish that provides the level of coverage that you want.
 It’s important to learn what different levels of coverage in foundation are before you head to Sephora to make sure that your foundation suits your needs.

 Light coverage foundation provides the bare minimum.
 It’s not ideal for covering blemishes, pimples, age spots, etc. Instead, you get a more natural look and a thinner texture.
 However, most light coverage foundations are still buildable.